 These interventions include activities such as: remediation od mined areas, education at mine risk, destruction of explosive devices and assistance to victims.

 Either affected by natural disasters or human activities, HOPE wants to promote the socio-economic and cultural development of the communities and individuals involved according to their traditional identity and respecting their environment.

 HOPE implements programs aimed to reducing mortality / morbidity, contributes to the improvement of educational programs, promotes rural and agricultural development and offers innovative responses to people's needs, by providing access to enterpreneurial sectors so to create new income chances (social business) while transferring new technologies.

 Empowerment of marginalized groups of women in Southern Albania

-The project, in partnership with CARITAS Albania, aims to empower marginalized groups of women in 3 different district of Albania: Laç - a formerly industrial area now effected by high rate of unemployment and poverty, Balldren - a rural underdevelopped area effected by migration, Mollas - a rural area where a highrate of single women live in vulnarable conditions.
+The project, in partnership with CARITAS South Albania, aims to empower marginalized groups of women in 3 the Cerrik district, a rural area where a high rate of single women live in vulnarable conditions.

 The project aims to offer informal education and recall to collective actions in order to develop more capacity building, to improve psycho-social life of the target groups as well as to give more awarness about local and central authorities whom the stakeholders can turn to for improving their livelihood conditions.